 Yes, it’s just that simple!
 Enter your own data, and make any chart you like.

-To tie everything together, any chart with an available download now has a few buttons right above the main interface.
+To tie everything together, any chart with an available download now has a new button right above the main interface.
 For example, here’s what you’ll see for the My Portfolio tool:

 Create a custom chart with your own data 🛠

-In this case, the download button will take you to the My Portfolio product listing.
-And for much more info on how the tools work, be sure to click that Learn More button.
-That will take you to a dedicated page for the custom charts to give you all the information you need to get them up and running.
-Seriously — click it now and it will pop up in a new window that you can read when you’re done here.
+In this case, the fancy chart button with the Excel logo will take you to the My Portfolio product listing.
+And for much more info on how the tools work, be sure to check out the Standalone Charts explanation that will give you all the information you need to get them up and running.

 While the technical details are all important, for the purposes of this discussion I’d like to focus on the possibilities.
 Because behind the simple exterior lives a world of new ideas just waiting to be explored.